orbs-network/orbs-spec/behaviors/smart-contracts/system/_Committee.md

 #### Behavior
 * ElectedValidators = Get list of elected validators by calling `_Elections.getElectedValidatorsOrbsAddress()`.
+* Order the nodes based on the weighted random sorting algorithm (reputation is taken into account here).
-* Set each validator rating :
+* Set each validator reputation :
     * Rate = min(Tolerance - missedBlocksCounter, 0)
     * Rate = max(-ReputationBottomCap, Rate)
+    * Weight = 2^(Rate)
-* Sort the ElectedValidators according to Rate:
+* Sort the ElectedValidators according to reputation:
     * Use Sha(ElectedValidatorAddress, BlockHeight)
-    * multiply by 2^(Rate)
+    * multiply by Weight

 Return the sorted validators list.